Well, I don't expect it to mollify very many of you, but I'm going to tell you anyway.

 The subline, the main headline is Hillary's one candidate race.

-The subhead is she'll try to disqualify Trump because she loses if the election is a referendum on her.
+The subhead is, she'll try to disqualify Trump because she loses if the election is a referendum on her.

-Now that that subhead, she'll try to disqualify Trump because she loses if the election's about a referendum on her, or if the election is a referendum on her.
+Now, that subhead, she'll try to disqualify Trump because she loses if the election's about a referendum on her, or if the election is a referendum on her.

-It tells you why all the faux hysteria and made-up media outrage over Trump's comment about Putin and the emails.
+It tells you why all the faux hysteria and made-up media outrage over Trump's comment about Putin and the emails expect a lot more of this.

-Speaking of which, here we have to show you again this divided country.
+Speaking of which, here we have, to show you again this divided country.

-We're really two different countries here, just to illustrate it again.
+We're really two different countries here.

-Not that you need it, but I want to.
+Just to illustrate it again, not that you need it, but I want to.

 So on the one hand, here we have Hillary Clinton, who has committed crimes as detailed by the director of the FBI.